During my two years of junior high school, the business of being asked to stay after class became part of my typical school day routine.

 After that, I lasted a little over a year abroad before I was more or less too sick to continue overseas and had to let go of my teaching career.
 I simply didn’t have it in me to keep going.

-The lithium was working to control my moods, but fatigue, migraines, and joint and back issues kept me in the States.
+The medication was working to control my moods, but fatigue, migraines, and joint and back issues kept me in the States.
 Originally thought to just be a temporary setback, but I then started having complications due to PTSD that appeared to have come out of nowhere- including frequent suicidal ideation and reverting to the habit of cutting – which forced me to drop everything and start focusing on my health.
 My bipolar and PTSD symptoms aside, in the year that followed I was battling symptoms of hypothyroidism, polycystic ovary syndrome, and hypertension, not to mention migraines and regular therapy to address chronic back and neck pain.
 My kidneys were unhappy, my cholesterol worrisome, and my attitude was more or less that I’d never really be healthy again.

 By the beginning of 2015, I felt the sickest I’d ever been since that conversation with my 8th Grade teacher, and often suffered the same grim thoughts about my future.